Nakilon/reddit_bot/README.md

 To update the gem version in Gemfile.lock when using Gemfile like this: `gem "reddit_bot", "~>1.1.0"`, do the:

     $ bundle update reddit_bot

-### Contributing and License

-Bug reports and pull requests are welcome.
-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-### TODO

-* write more usage instructions here
-* manual on how to create bots with Reddit web interface and run via bash console
-* about NetHTTPUtils dependency; and that get_response returns String code not Integer like request_data